-Sub: Admission Schedule for Entry Level Classes (below six years of age) for open seats in Private Unaided Recognized Schools of Delhi for the session 2020-21.
+Subject:- Admission Schedule for Entry Level Classes (below six years of age) for Open seats (other than EWS/DG/CWSN Category Seats) in Private Unaided Recognized Schools of Delhi for the session 2022-23.

-In order to conduct the admission process smoothly at the Entry Level Classes (below six years of age) in Private Unaided Recognized Schools of Delhi, the following instructions and admission schedule are issued for conducting admissions for the Open Seats (other than EWS/DG Category seats) for the academic session 2020-21.
+In order to conduct the admission process smoothly at the Entry Level Classes (below six years of age) in Private Unaided Recognized Schools of Delhi the following admission schedule alongwith instructions is issued for conducting admissions for the Open Seats (other than EWS/DG/CWSN Category seats) for the academic session 2022-23.